Classic Moscow Mule

 How to make a Classic Moscow Mule

-Add ice to your copper mug (or whatever glass you’re using to serve your drink in.)
+Add ice to a copper mug (or whatever glass you’re using to serve your drink in.)

 Measure out the ingredients, then pour into the mug.
 That means measuring out the ginger beer and vodka.
 Squeeze in the lime juice, too.
 (If you’re using a citrus reamer, use a fine mesh strainer to catch potential seeds and pulp that are pushed out of the lime.)